-This month, in our series on common questions, we’re covering the microwave tempering benefits and the costs associated with other tempering options.
-First, we would like to start with an overview of the tempering industry.
+In this post, Ferrite covers the benefits of microwave tempering.
+FMT also covers the costs associated with other tempering options.
+But first, we would like to start with an overview of the tempering industry.

-Much of the processed meat produced in the world contains a significant portion of ingredients that have been frozen and then thawed or tempered to permit further processing.
+Much of the processed meat produced in the world contains a significant portion of ingredients that have been frozen.
+They must then be thawed or tempered to permit further processing.
 Hamburgers, sausage, canned meats, and pet foods are product that rely heavily upon frozen ingredients.
-Frozen prepared foods and portion controlled steaks are manufactured almost exclusively from frozen meat which must be thawed to permit portioning.
-So, processing frozen product is a well entrenched process in your industry but one, we would suggest, that isn’t that well understood.
+Frozen prepared foods and portion controlled steaks are manufactured almost exclusively from frozen meat.
+As such, they must be thawed to permit portioning.
+So, processing frozen product is a well entrenched process in your industry.
+However, it is one we would suggest, that isn’t that well understood.

 - Enthalpy – Amount of heat energy absorbed or released during a change occurring under specific conditions